Coffee: Health Benefits, Brewing Methods, and Busted Myths

 By the 1400s, people made an early version of the coffee we drink today.
 Arab Surfi monks drank it to stay awake for midnight prayers, wealthy citizens added coffee rooms in their homes, and coffeehouses came to being.

-Muslim pilgrims brought it Persia, Egypt, Syria, and Turkey.
-The coffee trade began.
+Muslim pilgrims brought coffee to Persia, Egypt, Syria, and Turkey, and the coffee trade began.

 In Turkey, coffee became so important that if a husband could not provide enough coffee for his wife, it was grounds for divorce.